dmamaril/lightbox-vanilla/README.md

 	* implement throttle for load btn instead? or just update view with placeholders? unsure;
 	* state gets all wonky when routing back to / from /#gallery
-	* automatically load more when looking at next pictures at about 80% of image index
+	* automatically load more when looking at next pictures at about 80% of image index [done]
 	* on enlarge, images remain small
 	* add padding to top and bottom of modal-image
 	* error handling views (403 rate limit, timeout, 401s etc)